anikhalder/i3PCF/README.md

 **Manual installation of classy**

-In case the classy installation does not work (possibly due to a classy ctypedef int error) or you need to use some advanced features implemented in classy (see *Advanced uses* below), we will need to perform a manual installation of classy.
+In case the classy installation does not work (possibly due to a ctypedef int error) or you need to use some advanced features implemented in classy (see *Advanced uses* below), we will need to perform a manual installation of classy.
 In order to do this, first install all the other dependencies along with the [**Cython**](https://pypi.org/project/cython/) package:

 ```
 pip install numpy scipy matplotlib pandas vegas treecorr healpy Cython